Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 In order to maintain causality, you need to know which operation happened before which other operation.
 This is a partial order: concurrent operations may be processed in any order, but **if one operation happened before another, then they must be processed in that order on every replica**.
 Thus, when a replica processes an operation, it must ensure that all causally preceding operations (all operations that happened before) have already been processed; if some preceding operation is missing, the later operation must wait until the preceding operation has been processed.

+Causal consistency it needs to track causal dependencies across the entire database, not just for a single key.
+Version vectors can be generalized to do this.

 In order to determine the causal ordering, the database needs to know which version of the data was read by the application.
 A similar idea appears in the conflict detection of SSI: **when a transaction wants to commit, the database checks whether the version of the data that it read is still up to date**.
 To this end, the database keeps track of which data has been read by which transaction.

 ### Sequence Number Ordering

 Although causality is an important theoretical concept, **actually keeping track of all causal dependencies can become impractical**.
-In many applications, clients read lots of data before writing something, and then it is not clear whether the write is causally dependent on all or only some of those prior reads.
-Explicitly tracking all the data that has been read would mean a large overhead.
+In many applications, clients read lots of data before writing something, and then it is not clear whether the write is causally dependent on all or only some of those prior reads. **Explicitly tracking all the data that has been read would mean a large overhead.**

 However, there is a better way: we can **use sequence numbers or timestamps to order events**.
 A timestamp need not come from a time-of-day clock (or physical clock, which have many problems).
 It can instead come from a **logical clock**, which is an algorithm to generate a sequence of numbers to identify operations, typically using counters that are incremented for every operation.